Jalalx/drag/README.md

 # Drag

+An Angular 4 drag and drop kanban board.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.

 ## Development server